vangarcciaa/dsci510_fall2025_final_project/README.md

 Instructions:
-- The .env file contains the API Key (not comitted to Github)
+- The .env file contains the API Key (you will need to create, see instructions above)
 - 'main.py' runs the full ZIP-level retrieval and saves the CSV.
 - 'tests.py' checks if the function is running correctly